lawjacob/projects/sorting algorithms/README.md

 # projects
-replace raw_list with the list u want to sort time consumed would be displayed
+replace raw_list with the array youwant to sort.
+Time consumed for the algorithm to run would be displayed.